PasscodesApp/Passcodes-Docs/custom-backend-docs/security-concerns.md

 > I know that this illustion are bit dump and funny too. but i guess it represents the reality.
 Because, no one how has a business or concerns for security. will use passcodes app. they will probabaly use industry certificated app like bitwarden or nordpass or any other paid more secure password manager. which has **ZERO-KNOWLEDGE-ENCRYPTION** supports. this is more secure and realiable.

+## Solutions

+we will discuss the solution and will update here..